cakephp/docs/en/The-Manual/Common-Tasks-With-CakePHP/Data-Validation.rst

 not actually a rule.

-As you can see here, each field (only one field shown above) is associated with an array that contains five keys: ‘rule’, ‘required’, ‘allowEmpty’, ‘on’ and ‘message’.
+As you can see here, each field (only one field shown above) is associated with an array that contains six keys: ‘rule’, ‘required’, ‘allowEmpty’, ‘on’, 'last' and ‘message’.
 Let’s have a closer look at these keys.

 rule